🍽️ RESTAURANT INSURANCE SPECIALISTS

 Understanding your obligations as a Washington restaurant operator is essential to protecting yourself, your staff, and your business.

 Washington requires workers' compensation insurance for all employers, and unlike most states, Washington operates an exclusive state fund — the Washington State Department of Labor & Industries (L&I) administers the workers' comp system, and private workers' comp insurance is not available except for self-insured employers who meet strict qualification requirements.
 This means Washington restaurant operators pay L&I premiums directly, and there is no ability to shop carriers for competitive rates.
 Restaurant classification codes carry moderate to high rates due to the frequency of kitchen injuries.
 The Washington State Liquor and Cannabis Board (WSLCB) administers both alcohol and cannabis licensing, creating a unique dual-regulatory environment.
 Restaurant liquor licenses require proof of insurance, and the WSLCB conducts active compliance enforcement including undercover operations, underage purchase stings, and over-service monitoring.
-Seattle's $19.97 minimum wage (2024, for large employers) is among the highest in the nation, and other Washington cities (Tukwila, SeaTac, Burien) have also enacted local minimum wages above the state rate.
+Seattle's elevated minimum wage is among the highest in the nation, and other Washington cities (Tukwila, SeaTac, Burien) have also enacted local minimum wages above the state rate.
 Washington has no tip credit, meaning employers must pay the full minimum wage before tips.
 These high labor costs increase payroll-based insurance premiums.
 Commercial property insurance in Washington must account for earthquake risk.
 The Cascadia Subduction Zone and numerous shallow fault systems (including the Seattle Fault directly beneath the city) create pervasive seismic exposure.
 Standard property policies exclude earthquake damage, and standalone earthquake coverage in western Washington carries substantial premiums.
 Flood insurance is essential for restaurants near Puget Sound waterways, river systems, and in areas affected by atmospheric river flooding.
 The lahar (volcanic mudflow) hazard from Mount Rainier creates a unique risk for restaurants in the Puyallup and Nisqually river valleys that standard insurance policies do not specifically address.

 Cost Drivers